 About Diversity Media

 Diversity Media connects worlds with the aim of contributing to diverse and inclusive media, organizations and education.
-We believe in the power of a divers and inclusive society where differences are embraced and similarities strengthened.
+We believe in the power of a inclusive society where differences are embraced and similarities strengthened.

 'Got an angry Muslim for me?'

 What does it mean for news reporting, when all journalists look alike?
 Which stories do we miss as an audience?